The following guidelines provide a description of how to submit a research grant application. Research grant

-Seek advice about how to write an application for this funding organisation from your Faculty Research Manager, a Research Development Consultant and your academic peers
+Seek advice about how to write an application for this funding organisation from your Faculty Research Manager, a Research Development Manager and your academic peers

 Access the Successful Grants Library in University Research Services for examples of successful grant applications.
-Contact a Research Development Consultant for access to this library.
+Contact a Research Development Manager for access to this library.

 □ I have read and understand the appropriate submission guidelines and timeframes